 \subsection{Rationality and Feasibility}

-Ensemble learner usually shows better performance since that it can partly overcome the following problems encountering by the single learner: the statistical problem and the representational problem \cite{dietterichl2002ensemble,dietterich2000ensemble}.
-These problems will also arise when constructing the recommendation models by the single learners.
+Ensemble learning often improves generalization because it can partly alleviate two common limitations of individual learners: the statistical problem and the representational problem \cite{dietterichl2002ensemble,dietterich2000ensemble}.
+Both limitations also arise when algorithm recommendation models are constructed from limited meta-data.

 For example, most of the published studies in algorithm recommendation usually employed only dozens of classification problems in $\mathbb{P}$ to explore the function $\phi$ \cite{brazdil2003ranking,king1995statlog,song2012automatic,brazdil1994characterizing,ali2006meta,ali2006learning,prudencio2011selecting,peng2002improved,kalousis2004data,kalousis2002algorithm,brodley1993addressing,Pfahringer00meta}.
 In some studies, comparing to the size of input $X$ (i.e., the number of the classification problems in $\mathbb{P}$), its dimension (i.e., the number of meta-features) is usually relatively large.
-Such as, only 12 classification problems but up to 19 meta-features used in \cite{king1995statlog}, and 32 classification problems and 8 meta-features used in \cite{prudencio2011selecting}, etc. With limited number of classification problems in $\mathbb{P}$, the greater the number of meta-features used, the more difficult to find the true function $\phi$.
+Such as, only 12 classification problems but up to 19 meta-features used in \cite{king1995statlog}, and 32 classification problems and 8 meta-features used in \cite{prudencio2011selecting}, etc. With a limited number of classification problems in $\mathbb{P}$, the greater the number of meta-features used, the more difficult to find the true function $\phi$.
 This is identified as the statistical problem encountered by the single learners.
 And this problem is usually very significant and serious in the field of algorithm recommendation.
-In order to overcome this issue and further get recommendation model with better generality ability, ensemble learning will be a good choice.
+In order to overcome this issue and further get recommendation model with better generalization ability, ensemble learning will be a good choice.